The History Of Liposuction

-Dr. Joffrey is a believer in laser liposuction and uses it in his procedures.
+Dr. Joffrey is a believer in liposuction and uses it in his procedures.
 However, he found laser liposuction alone to be somewhat limiting in the amount of fat that can be extracted.
-Laser liposuction is good at extracting small amounts of fat (such as in the neck) but is better at tightening skin.
+This kind of iposuction is good at extracting small amounts of fat (such as in the neck) but is better at tightening skin.
 However, he wanted to be able to help more patients get even better results by extracting more fat and by doing it in an even more gentle way.

 Until Water Lipo®, all other kinds of liposuction relied on the concept of crushing or melting fat and then sucking it away—both still somewhat traumatic.
 Water Lipo®, on the other hand, uses a gentle stream of water to literally dislodge fat that is then gently washed out of the body *.